krzysztof-dolny/Spaceship-game/README.md

 - perks
 - dynamically appearing objects

 In the game, we are operating a spaceship and we can destroy asteroids to gain points.
-The game ends when we lose all our HP.
+The game ends when we lose all our HP points.
-Ofcourse we are using

 It looks like this: